ubuntu-mate/ubuntu-mate.org/_posts/2014-08-17-progressing-towards-ubuntu-mate-beta1.md

 ---
 layout: blog-post
+class: blog
 title: Progressing towards Ubuntu MATE Beta1
-permalink: progressing-towards-ubuntu-mate-beta1
+permalink: /blog/progressing-towards-ubuntu-mate-beta1
 category: news
 author: Martin Wimpress
 lang: en
--->
+---

 A few days ago I was asked [what is the current status of Ubuntu MATE, what is outstanding and what help do we require](https://plus.google.com/101312215214323407176/posts/4WefGfx765p) via [our Ubuntu MATE Google+ community](https://plus.google.com/communities/108331279007926658904).
 I thought it best to reply here to reach a wide audience.